 I am sure that most people would want to see schools open if it is safe to do so, but there is growing scientific evidence that children are more susceptible to the new Covid variant and therefore more likely to spread it than before.

-Even prior to Johnson’s announcement on Monday, Brighton and Hove City Council had told primary schools to move to remote learning because of the rapid rise in new variant Covid cases in the area – a 60% increase in one week: “We must do this to protect our NHS from being overwhelmed and ensure that our city’s children, school staff and the wider community are kept as safe as possible.”
+Even prior to Johnson’s announcement, Brighton and Hove City Council had told primary schools to move to remote learning because of the rapid rise in new variant Covid cases in the area – a 60% increase in one week: “We must do this to protect our NHS from being overwhelmed and ensure that our city’s children, school staff and the wider community are kept as safe as possible.”
 The council is also seeking “urgent clarity” from the government to ensure that school staff are included in priority groups for vaccinations.

 Follow @SussexBylines on social media